nikit0/save-file-api/README.md

 ## Overview

 This Node.js application serves as a simple API for saving files.
-It allows users to send a POST request to the `/saveFile` endpoint with the necessary data, and the server will save the provided transcript in the `logs` directory.
+It allows users to send a POST request to the `/saveFile` endpoint with the necessary data, and the server will save the provided file in the `logs` directory.
 Example: You can use this for save your Discord chat transcripts!

 ## Getting Started